eyp-developers/allocation/README.md

 Usage: ruby allocation.rb \[-h\]\[-v\] path/to/file

-Format of preferences in a .csv file:
+Format of choices in a .csv file:

 ```tex
 Name,Topic 1,Topic 2